Speaking: work with me

 • Author of the Nail Your Novel writing craft series, literary novels (My Memories of a Future Life, Lifeform Three, Ever Rest) and quirky, warm memoirs (Not Quite Lost, Turn Right At The Rainbow)

-• Speaker and tutor at writing festivals, literary events and independent bookshops
+• Speaker and tutor at writing festivals, literary events and independent bookshops, radio show host (So You Want To Be A Writer, Surrey Hills Radio)

-• Newsletter writer with thousands of subscribers who appreciate thoughtful, lyrical essays on slow living and the creative life
+• Newsletter writer with thousands of subscribers who seem to like my thoughtful, lyrical essays on slow living and the creative life

 I’ve previously appeared on:

 The Creative Penn (multiple appearances), Books & Travel, Where I’m From with Alyson Shelton.
-I’ve also had my own radio show on Surrey Hills, with independent bookseller Peter Snell.
+I’ve also (as mentioned above) had my own radio show on Surrey Hills, with independent bookseller Peter Snell.
 Here are some of our episodes.

 Start with this book